 - Drums and Percussion (1 per show): Bob Wylie, Christine Lovejoy

 Though it won’t be obvious from the house, the orchestra will be live and sequestered down in the covered pit.
 That removes any danger of a dancer falling in and damaging any of the instruments.

 Tickets are available online through the Sunnyvale Community Players website or by phone at 408-733-6611.
 A Good Reed Review readers can get a $3/ticket discount by using the code “Zaza” when ordering.
 Again, the show runs Thursdays – Sundays, 21 April – 12 May 2018.

 Performances will be at the Sunnyvale Community Theatre located at: 550 E. Remington Dr., Sunnyvale CA 94087.

 The big messages here are that it is OK to be what you are, and love will triumph over just about any hurdle thrown in its path.
 The ending is satisfying, and audiences will leave the theatre with smiles on their faces and songs playing in their heads long after the curtain falls.

 Please join Sunnyvale Community Players for this production.
 You will be glad you did.

-(Photos and video courtesy of Sunnyvale Community Players)
+(Photos courtesy of Sunnyvale Community Players)